codr7/calcl/README.md

 ```

 ### Semantics
-Operands are required to be separated by whitespace and are read and processed left to right.
+Operands are required to be separated by whitespace and are evaluated left to right.

 ```
   1 + 2 * 3
 9
 ```

-Groups may be used to control evaluation order.
+Groups may be used to change evaluation order.

 ```
   1 + (2 * 3)
 7
 ```

-The result may be referenced using `_`.
+Results may be referenced using `_`.

 ```
   1